About Rabbi Jessica Marshall

 I have always loved tailoring lifecycle rituals to the sprit and personality of each person and sharing such a heart-centered moment.
 Particularly interested in reimagining mikveh, ritual immersion in natural bodies of water, I seek to sanctify all of life’s moments--from a painful diagnosis or chronic illness to finding love after grief.
 I particularly love immersions in nature which invite us to connect more deeply to the wonders of creation and transformation.
-I am thrilled to build my rabbinate around creative lifecycle rituals as well as to serve Judaism Your Way.
+I am thrilled to build my rabbinate around creative lifecycle rituals.

-Before moving to Denver, I joyously served as the rabbi at Temple Beth Or, a Reform synagogue in Everett, Washington from 2009-2017.
+Previously, I joyously served Judaism Your Way in Denver and Temple Beth Or, a Reform synagogue in Everett, Washington from 2009-2017.
 I also taught at Temple De Hirsch Sinai, the University of Washington Hillel, and Seattle University.

 Prior to my time in the Pacific Northwest, I served as the Hillel rabbi at the University of North Carolina, Chapel Hill, as well as synagogues in Ohio and Long Island, New York.
 I cared for patients’ pastoral needs at the Jewish Home and Hospital in the Bronx, and worked at The Jewish Council on Urban Affairs in Chicago and United Jewish Communities in Washington D.C.
 I enjoy professional leadership within the Women’s Rabbinic Network as the VP of National Programs & Events.

-I am also a Scrabble fanatic and accept all Scrabble challenges!
+I am also a Scrabble fanatic, die-hard podcast devotee, and connoisseur of almond butter and jelly sandwiches.
 I look forward to meeting you and can be reached via the contact form on the site.